Bacon's Rebellion: Suppression

 In November 1676, the Royal Navy arrived.
 Thomas Grantham, captain of the ship Concord cruised the York River, despite pleas from Lawrence about the people having been grievously oppressed and requests to remain neutral.
 Grantham tried to persuade Berkeley to use meekness, which Berkeley soon used to good effect, but insisted that the pardons not be allowed to Lawrence and Drummond.
 Grantham then went up the York River to the Pate house at West Point, and used cunning and force to disarm the rebels there.
 Ingram yielded the West Point garrison with 300 men, four great guns and many small arms, then Grantham tricked his way into the rebel garrison at John West's house with a barrel of brandy and promises of pardon.
 However, after surrendering the post with 3 cannon, 500 muskets and fowling pieces and 1000 pounds of bullets, and once they were safely in the hold, he turned the ship's guns on them and disarmed the rebels.
 Berkeley invited Ingram and Langston to dine with him on shipboard, after their surrender at Tindall's Point, after the men had toasted the King and governor, they were allowed to disperse.
-Then to secure the submission of Gregory Wakelett's cavalry, Berkeley offered not only a pardon, but part of the wampum Bacon's former men had taken from the Indians.
+Then to secure the submission of Gregory Wakelett's cavalry, Berkeley offered not only a pardon, but part of the wampum Bacon's former men had taken from the Native Americans.

 Lawrence, Whaley and three others fled westward, risking torture at the hands of natives rather than fall into the governor's control.
 They were last seen pushing through the snow on the extreme frontier, and may have died of hunger and exposure, or found refuge in some other colony.
 Drummond was found hiding in Chickahominy Swamp.